James M. Gavin: Post–World War II career

 Gavin also played a central role in racially integrating the US military, beginning with his incorporation of the all-black 555th Parachute Infantry Battalion into the 82nd Airborne Division.
 The 555th's commander, Lieutenant Colonel Bradley Biggs, referred to Gavin as perhaps the most "color-blind" Army officer in the entire service.
 Biggs' unit distinguished itself as "smokejumpers" in 1945, combating forest fires and disarming Japanese balloon bombs.

-After the war, Gavin went on to high postwar command.
+After the war, Gavin went on to high command.
 He was a key player in stimulating the discussions which led to the Pentomic Division.
 As Army Chief of Research and Development and public author, he called for the use of mechanized troops transported by air to become a modern form of cavalry.
 He proposed deploying troops and light armored fighting vehicles by glider (or specially designed air dropped pod), aircraft, or helicopter to perform reconnaissance, raids, and screening operations.
-This led to the Howze Board, which had a great influence on the Army's use of helicopters—first seen during the Vietnam War.
+This led to the Howze Board, which had a great influence on the Army's use of helicopters, first seen during the Vietnam War.

-Gavin retired from the US Army in March 1958 as a lieutenant general.
-He wrote a book, War and Peace in the Space Age, published in mid-1958, which, among other things, detailed his reasons for leaving the army at that time.
+Citing what he described as the "deteriorating" condition of the army, Gavin announced his retirement as a lieutenant general in January 1958, nine years before mandatory retirement at the age of 60.
+During his four years as head of research and development, the army's budget had decreased from $12.6 billion to $8.6 billion; Gavin said that he would have to defend the military budget before Congress but "I don't believe in next year's budget".
+Stating that "I feel I can do more on the outside for national defense than on the inside", he refused Secretary of the Army Wilbur Brucker's offer of promotion to full general to not retire.
+He wrote a book, War and Peace in the Space Age, published in mid-1958, which, among other things, detailed his reasons for leaving the army.